 - Preheat oven to 350 degrees Fahrenheit.
-Line a half-sheet pan or large rimmed baking sheet with parchment paper (optional).
+Line a large, rimmed baking sheet with parchment paper (optional).

-- Let the "bacon" cool, then use it immediately or transfer to a freezer-safe bag.
+- Let the coconut bacon cool, then use it immediately or transfer to a freezer-safe bag.
 Coconut bacon keeps well in the freezer for several months.
 No need to defrost!

 Recipe originally seen on my heirloom BLT salad (looove that salad!).